mgrimace/Minecraft-on-Oracle/README.md

 This guide assumes you have already created a free account in Oracle, and have the knowledge/ability to connect to a server via SSH.

 This guide also provides steps to connect an Xbox Console to the custom server.
 As well, I've added intructions to  install [Crafty](https://craftycontrol.com) a neat free server dashboard to make it easier to deploy and manage your Minecraft server(s).
-Recently, I added isntructions for hosting a cross-platform server via Crafty to enable players on both Java and Bedrock players to play together.
+Recently, I added instructions for hosting a cross-platform server via Crafty to enable players on both Java and Bedrock players to play together.

 ## Table of Contents